Enjoy the freedom of buying now and paying later. Compare credit cards with 0% on purchases for up to 15 months here.

 - Annual fee.
 Most 0% purchase cards charge an annual fee.
 To determine whether the card is worth the cost, consider how much you’ll save with the 0% interest offer and the other perks on offer to see whether the benefits outweigh the cost.
 If not, you’ll want to consider another card.

 - Revert purchase interest rate.
 If you’re unable to pay your balance in full by the end of the introductory period, your purchases will begin attracting the standard purchase rate.
 Depending on the card, this will typically be between 13% and 20%.
 If you have a balance remaining after the 0% promotional period, you can potentially repay this amount interest-free by switching to a balance transfer credit card.

 - Extra benefits.
 Does the card come with complimentary travel insurance?
+Do you want to earn rewards points on your purchases?
 Will your purchases be covered by purchase protection and extended warranty?
 Can you access a 24/7 concierge service?
 If you will be using the card for more than just the 0% offer, comparing these features can help set the cards apart.

 Types of 0% purchase credit cards and extra features

 |Standard 0% purchase offer||Includes the 0% promotional purchase rate for a specified promotional period, which will revert back to the standard purchase rate once the offer has ended.
 Extra benefits may also be available such as interest-free days, travel benefits and complimentary insurances.|